 Who pays a community minister?

 Most community ministers work for institutions in the community (hospitals, agencies, etc.) and are paid by them.
-Rev. Haffner does not receive compensation from The Unitarian Church in Westport.
+Rev. Haffner does not receive compensation from The Unitarian Universalist Congregation in Westport.
 Some congregations do “hire” community minister to lead the social justice and/or community outreach efforts of the congregation.
 Some congregations provide community ministers with a small amount of money to cover some professional expenses.

 Where did the term community ministry come from?